 Now, let’s return from 2005 back to 1987, where Dragon Slayer III was released; Romancia.

 Also known as Dragon Slayer Jr., Romancia shares a lot with Xanadu’s gameplay mechanics.
 It’s a much simpler game, thou it’s practically broken in its core mechanics, where controls and damage distribution are completely off.
 Levels are large, but empty and with no content, and most of the game is based on fetch questing.
 Romancia isn’t what I’d call a good game.

 Dragon Slayer IV; Drassle Family, or as known in the West, Legacy of the Wizard, is one of the most known Dragon Slayer game here in the west thanks to its NES release.
 Dragon Slayer IV is a huge game that will take a lot of time to go through completely, and some regard it almost impossible to beat without a guide.
-There is at least one man who beat it.

 There’s no story provided in-game, you’ll have to read it from the manual, as everything was made so that the powers of the NES could’ve be harnessed for the dungeon.
 Yes, the game is one huge dungeon that will kick your unprepared ass.
 It’s one of those games that are vast and extremely rewarding, even if frustrating as hell at times.
 You can spend hours just wandering around the rooms in the dungeon and end up finding nothing of value, but perhaps something that helps you advance forwards with another character.
 From the all games that have been released in the Dragon Slayer series in the 80’s, Drassle Family/ Legacy of the Wizard is clearly in the top three.